HYBRID EVENT: You can participate in person at London, UK or Virtually from your home or work.

 Abstract:

-Introduction:10,000 people are hospitalized with traumatic brain injuries (TBI) yearly in Ireland.
-There is no clear pathway for people with traumatic brain injuries.
-Many factors determine care a patient receives including, geographical location, advocacy, and access to specialists.
+Introduction: 10,000 people are hospitalized with traumatic brain injuries (TBI) yearly in Ireland.
+Many factors determine the care a patient receives including, geographical location, advocacy, and access to specialists.
 It is important to analyse complex cases and patient journeys through the healthcare system to improve care.
 The Major Trauma Audit collects data points for the acute phase, however there is limited data available for the post-acute phase.

-Case Description: 43 year old gentleman who was brought in by ambulance following a fall down a flight of stairs, with a severe head injury with a GCS of 3/15 on initial presentation.
+Case Description: 43-year-old gentleman who was brought in by ambulance following a fall down a flight of stairs, with a severe head injury.
+He had a GCS of 3/15 on initial presentation.
 Imaging showed multicompartmental intracranial haemorrhages, oedema, midline shift, and herniation.
-There were multiple skull fractures.
+In addition, there were multiple skull fractures.
 He required transfer to a tertiary centre for decompressive bifrontal craniectomy.
-He had significant functional impairments, however was discharged to a nursing home able to walk with a RZF and assistance of 1.
-Significant delays in accessing rehabilitation resulted in bilateral upper and lower limb contractures impacting his function and ultimately required surgical correction.
+He had significant functional impairments; however, he was discharged to a nursing home able to walk with a RZF and assistance of 1.
+Unfortunately, he encountered some delays in accessing rehabilitation, which resulted in bilateral upper and lower limb contractures impacting his function.
+Ultimately, he required surgical correction for his lower limb contractures.
 He remains awaiting a cranioplasty, 3 years later.
-He has no family residing in Ireland.

-Discussion: Patient’s under 65, with severe TBI are a vulnerable population and require ongoing advocacy to access care tailored to their needs.
-The Irish healthcare system suffers with significant delays in access to life-changing interventions including cranioplasty and rehabilitation.
-We hope to highlight the challenges encountered by this patient in his healthcare journey.
+Discussion: Patients under 65, with severe TBI are a vulnerable population and require ongoing advocacy to access care tailored to their needs.
+Sometimes, delays in accessing post-acute surgical, medical and rehabilitation interventions occur due to circumstances beyond the control of the treating physicians.
+The resultant outcome can be costly to both patients and the state.
+Therefore, we hope to highlight the challenges encountered by this patient in his health journey and how quality improvement initiatives within the newly developed trauma system of care can prevent such suboptimal outcomes.

 Audience Take Away: